duong98/public-notes/javascript/toy-problems/easy.md

-Check a str for whether or not it's a palindrome.
+Check a string for whether or not it's a palindrome without spaces and special characters.

 ```javascript
 let checkPalindrome = (str) => {